Fermions

 fp = fermions.FermionProduct([0], [0])

-# Adding the product to the system
+# Adding the product to the operator

-system.add_operator_product((fp, fp), CalculatorComplex.from_pair(1.0, 1.5))
+operator.add_operator_product((fp, fp), CalculatorComplex.from_pair(1.0, 1.5))

 # In python we can also use the string representation

-system.add_operator_product((str(fp), str(fp)), 1.0+1.5*1j)
+operator.add_operator_product((str(fp), str(fp)), 1.0+1.5*1j)

 Open systems

 Physically open systems are quantum systems coupled to an environment that can often be described using Lindblad type of noise.
-The Lindblad master equation is given by \[ \dot{\rho} = \mathcal{L}(\rho) =-i [\hat{H}, \rho] + \sum_{j,k} \Gamma_{j,k} \left( L_{j}\rho L_{k}^{\dagger} - \frac{1}{2} \{ L_k^{\dagger} L_j, \rho \} \right) \] In struqture they are composed of a Hamiltonian (FermionHamiltonianSystem) and noise (FermionLindbladNoiseSystem).
+The Lindblad master equation is given by \[ \dot{\rho} = \mathcal{L}(\rho) =-i [\hat{H}, \rho] + \sum_{j,k} \Gamma_{j,k} \left( L_{j}\rho L_{k}^{\dagger} - \frac{1}{2} \{ L_k^{\dagger} L_j, \rho \} \right) \] In struqture they are composed of a Hamiltonian (FermionHamiltonian) and noise (FermionLindbladNoiseOperator).
 They have different ways to set terms in Rust and Python:

 Examples